mlegard/Boston-Housing-Market-Regression/README.md

   <img src="images/transformedHist.PNG" alt="Transformation Visualization">
 </div>

 After observing the normalization effects in the QQ plots and histograms, attention can now be turned to the practical implications of the transformations.
 Next, comparisons the actual versus predicted values for both the transformed and non-transformed models can be seen below to visualize the improvements in accuracy of the transformed model.
-This comparison, alongside the detailed summary() output of the transformed model, will highlight the enhancements in model performance and accuracy, illustrating the benefits of the Box-Cox transformation efforts.
+This comparison, alongside the summary() output of the transformed model, will highlight the enhancements in model performance and accuracy, illustrating the benefits of the Box-Cox transformation efforts.

 <div align="center">
   <img src="images/AvP.PNG" alt="Transformation Visualization">